mild-blue/txmatching/README.md

 There are six types of crossmatches.
 You will be able to read about them in the future in [TXM knowledge base](documentation/README.md).

 To generate patients with crossmatches warnings set parameter CROSSMATCH to True in `__main__` function in generate_patients.py

+### HLA Parsing Strictness
+In the txm event attributes, there is an attribute called "strictness_type" that can be set to either "STRICT" or "FORGIVING".

+STRICT = normal parsing, no exceptions being made.

+FORGIVING = some parsing errors and warnings are overlooked for the sake of including recipients in a matching.
+It is used especially when we need to parse data from other KEPs that recognize different set of HLAs.